zemtsov-artem/Rabin--arp-s-algorithm/readme.md

 g++-5 -std=c++11 -fopenmp CFilename.c -o BinaryFilename
 ```

-* And you can create new sublime build system
+* And you can create new sublime build system.
+It help for you to miss second step in everynew build

 ```
 Tools -> Build System -> Add new build system - > Paste code from /helpFiles/openmp.sublime-build